prankster42069/ConMan/README.md

 # ConMan
-A minimalistic contact manager in terminal
+A minimalistic and efficient contact manager in terminal.

+## Overview
+This project is also aimed at making me more comfortable with C++ programming.